Padhysai/credit-card-landing-page/readme.md

-# Frontend Mentor - Huddle landing page with curved sections solution
+# Credit Card Service Landing Page solution

 This is a solution to the Credit card service landing page.
 This page is responsive and can be used in Mobile, Tablet and Laptop/Desktops.